12 Common Instagram Scams and How To Spot Them

 Blackmail is as old as humanity, but it got a modern revamp when internet usage became commonplace.
 Social media blackmail schemes can take a long time to materialize if they’re legitimate.
 It could start with a phishing attempt where a hacker gains access to your device.
 They might collect videos, pictures, or conversations you had, then threaten to post them online if you don’t pay.

-It could also be a hoax where the person simply sends a threatening message hoping you’ll be scared into ponying up a fee.
-Either way, you should take screenshots of the messages and report the account to Instagram, then reach out to your local police department and file a complaint.
+It could also be a hoax where the person simply sends a threatening message, hoping you’ll be scared into ponying up a fee.
+Either way, you should take screenshots of the messages, report the account to Instagram, and then reach out to your local police department to file a complaint.

 11. Crypto scams